Humanify-nl/humanify-nl/README.md

 #### About me:
 I am an allround Wordpress theme builder with a UX background.
 I hold a masters degree in Human Factors Engineering Psychology and have a big passion for highly usable interfaces, especially websites.
 I have autodidactically developed my coding over the past six years, and run a solo business to build websites for my clients.

-I aim to contribute to WordPress as much as I can, to help make the block editor interface less confusing, and more intuitive, from both perspectives of power-user and developer.
+I aim to contribute to WordPress as much as I can, to help make the block editor interface less confusing, and more intuitive, from both perspectives of user and developer.

 <!--
 **Humanify-nl/humanify-nl** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.